-So many people for one reason or another are immobilized by fear ̶fear of failure, fear of facing the unknown, fear of taking the critical steps required to transport themselves from the theoretical to the realm of possibility or reality.
+So many people for one reason or another are immobilized by fear — fear of failure, fear of facing the unknown, fear of taking the critical steps required to project themselves from the theoretical into the realm of possibility or reality.

 The divide between success and failure has little to do with brilliance and everything to do with will and persistence.
 Did you ever fix your attention on a child learning to walk?
 Do they fall, and decide that they won’t try again because they fell?
 Do they somehow conclude they don’t have the “talent” to walk, or the same gift that other children have?
 We smile because we really have never met a child who doesn’t keep trying until they learn!
 Even children without limbs figure out a way to be mobile, to participate in life to the extent that they can.
 So it is with us.
 If we don’t have the persistence required to secure a top-notch resume preparation, to work on our mindset and psychological readiness, to discover, leverage, and face our market, no matter how gifted we are, we will forever be banned from the realization of our dreams.

 There are many unknown inventors, many undiscovered innovations because their creators didn’t have the persistence and tenacity required to scale that divide!
 So how does that translate to marketing ourselves?

 It means that we must do everything we can to present ourselves well, to network with others, to approach anyone and everyone to find our market.

 One of my clients said that he had read that it takes 17 interviews to get to a job offer.
 So he began looking at each no as progress toward a yes!
 What a great idea for harnessing and reversing the force of rejection, and turning it into progress toward his goal of a six-figure position.